itzg/docker-mc-backup/README.md

 By default, the hostname, typically the container/pod's name, will be used as the Restic backup's hostname.
 That can be overridden by setting `RESTIC_HOSTNAME`

+If you want to limit the restic backup upload speed, you can set the `RESTIC_LIMIT_UPLOAD` variable to a value in KiB/s.
+For example, `RESTIC_LIMIT_UPLOAD=1024` will limit the upload speed to approximately 1 MiB/s.
+By default, there is no limit.

 You can fine tune the retention cycle of the restic backups using the `PRUNE_RESTIC_RETENTION` variable.
 Take a look at the [restic documentation](https://restic.readthedocs.io/en/latest/060_forget.html) for details.

 > **_EXAMPLE_**